Open Accessibility Menu

 Washington Hospital’s Stroke Program has been awarded the Gold Performance Achievement Award as part of the American Stroke Association’s (ASA) Get With The Guidelines-Stroke (GWTG-Stroke) program, a national evidence-based initiative to improve stroke patients’ outcomes.
 The ASA program recognizes hospitals across the country whose stroke treatment programs have shown consistent compliance with measures proven to improve outcomes.

-To become a Primary Stroke Center, Washington Hospital had to meet strict requirements set down by the Joint Commission, which included:
+To become an Advanced Primary Stroke Center, Washington Hospital had to meet strict requirements set down by the Joint Commission, which included:

 • Building specialized stroke care units staffed by specially trained stroke nurses